Fox-Design-Agency/generator-aristos/README.md

 The current state of the upgrade/plugin packages should also be noted:
 #### Upgrades
-    - blog: comments are not a thing right now, but should be
+    - blog: very close to be fully working
     - contact: can recieve contact but not much else
-    - data: not a thing
     - documentation: Mostly works
     - newsletter: not a thing
     - portfolio: Mostly works, editing images doesnt always work on first try
-    - products: Mostly works
+    - products: Mostly works, orders and coupons still being worked on
-    - management: Needs complete rewrite
+    - management: Mostly working
 #### Plugins
-    - printful: option flag not set, needs complete rewrite after product upgrade becomes finalized
+    - printful: option flag not set, mostly works

 Soon, [Aristos Builder](https://aristosbuilder.com/) will be a great resource to help you get started.
 It's just pretty lame right now.